Entanglement Islands from Hilbert Space Reduction: Introduction

-In both of the above configurations gravitation plays a crucial role to explain the emergence of islands.
-So far, since all the configurations where islands are necessary to rescue unitarity involve gravitation, it is tempting to believe that gravitation is responsible for the appearance of the islands.
-However, the possibility that entanglement islands can emerge in pure quantum systems is rarely studied.
-Although the semi-classical calculation of $S({\rho_{\mathcal{R}}})$ reproduces the Page curve hence consistent with unitarity, the exact density matrix $\rho_{\mathcal{R}}$ in quantum gravity is not clear to us.
-Furthermore, the island formula in the semi-classical effective theory is quite surprising and counter-intuitive to our previous understanding of fundamental quantum information.
-Is it possible to understand the Island formula from a purely quantum information point of view?
-And how to incorporate the Island formula and quantum information in the semi-classical theory description?
-These questions are fundamental and crucial to get a deeper understanding of the entanglement islands.
-Furthermore, the answer to these questions may lead us to a new research field of quantum information, where we may ask, is entanglement island be created in the lab and how can we use them?
+In all the configurations we have reviewed, gravitation plays a crucial role for the emergence of islands.
+It is tempting to believe that entanglement islands only exist in gravitational backgrounds.
+Although the island formula for $S({\rho_{\mathcal{R}}})$ reproduces the Page curve, it indicates that when $\mathcal{R}$ admits an island $I$, the exact density matrix $\rho_{\mathcal{R}}$ is not calculated by \eqref{rdmqft} even $\mathcal{R}$ is settled in a non-gravitational background, rather it is seems to be calculated by

+Here the optimization is missing as $I$ is the entanglement island bounded by the QES $X$, which is already the solution of the optimization problem in \eqref{islandformula1}. }

+This is quite surprising and counter-intuitive to our standard understanding of fundamental quantum information.
+The above discussion lead us to the following question.
+Is gravitation essential for the emergence of entanglement islands?
+Or, is it possible to understand the Island formula from a purely quantum information perspective?
+These are fundamental questions and answering them will be crucial to get a deeper understanding of the entanglement islands.
+Furthermore, if the island formula can be understood from a purely quantum information perspective\footnote{See \cite{Renner:2021qbe,Wang:2021afl,Akers:2022qdl,Almheiri:2021jwq} for examples which, in some sense, also attempted to study entanglement islands in quantum information without gravitation.}, it may lead us to a new research field of quantum information, where we may find a way to create entanglement islands in the lab and discuss how to use them.